Anyone who shares a passion for horses and wants to help ensure trails

 In 1975 Jim Moe from Washington State Department of Natural Resources told the Capitol Riders that if they did not make more use of the Capitol Forest they were in danger of losing the facilities to other more interested groups.
 The chapter heeded the call and are now staunch advocates for the use and care of the trails and campgrounds in Capitol Forest, where we contribute many volunteer hours each year.

-The chapter currently meets at the Littlerock fire hall, 10828
+The chapter currently meets monthly on the third Tuesday at 7 p.m. at the Littlerock fire hall - 10828

 Littlerock Road SW, Olympia, WA 98512